dillon-bostwick/SharkBatch/README.md

 Where numberOfQueues is a positive integer less than BASE_QUANTUM/DIFF_QUANTUM, where BASE_QUANTUM is the time quantum of the lowest level queue priority, and DIFF_QUANTUM is the difference between each adjacent queue priority (you can't go above base/diff number of priorities or else you'd get non-positive time slices).
-Go ahead and experiment with the "fairness" of the scheduler directly from the command line!!
+The point is, you can experiment with the "fairness" of the scheduler straight from the command line!

 ##About the Multilevel Feedback Queue Scheduling Algorithm

 Brief introduction to Multilevel Feedback Queues (MLFQ): https://en.wikipedia.org/wiki/Multilevel_feedback_queue

-Very well-written overview of MLFQs, specifically the one that the Solaris OS uses: http://pages.cs.wisc.edu/~remzi/solaris-notes.pdf
+Good overview of MLFQs, specifically the one that Solaris OS uses: http://pages.cs.wisc.edu/~remzi/solaris-notes.pdf

-Some rather dense literature that will likely leave none of your questions unanswered: http://dl.acm.org/citation.cfm?doid=321707.321717
+Some more theoretical stuff about the MLFQ that is worth a skim: http://dl.acm.org/citation.cfm?doid=321707.321717

 ##About inputting jobs and job dependencies